minimact/minimact/docs-mvp/v1.0/extensions/mvc-bridge.md

 # 🎤🔥 CAN YOU SMELLLLLLL...
-WHAT THE MINIMACT...
+WHAT THE MINIMAC'T...
 IS RENDERING!! 🔥🎤

 ---